 Make them as comfortable as you can

-Of course, having the right gear won't necessarily make the bike itself comfortable to ride so check that they can reach the brake levers easily, sit on the saddle with both feet reaching the ground and, most importantly, position their rear towards the back of the saddle, which helps with the centre of gravity and hence balance, and should also be more comfortable.
+Of course, having the right gear won't necessarily make the bike itself comfortable to ride so check that they can reach the brake levers easily, sit on the saddle with both feet reaching the ground and, most importantly, position their rear towards the back of the saddle, which helps with balance, and should also be more comfortable.
 If they experience any discomfort, try adjusting the saddle position forward or backwards or up or down slightly.
 Ultimately, they may just need a different bike or saddle or to add extra layers of clothing such as padded shorts.

 Learning without stress is the key to becoming a confident cyclist and you'll be amazed how quickly this can be achieved under the right conditions.